-- The proportion of adults who are overweight or obese increased in the majority of sub-state regions across Australia between 2007-08 and 2014-15. - The sub-state regions of Southern Highlands and Shoalhaven, Brisbane West, Logan Beaudesert, Townsville and Barossa Yorke Mid North all recorded increases of greater than 15 percentage points. - The largest decreases in the proportion of adults who are overweight or obese were in Darling Downs - Maranoa (19.9 percentage points), Mandurah (16.5 percentage points) and Sydney - Northern Beaches (16.3 percentage points), all of which were statistically significant.
+- The proportion of adults who are overweight or obese increased in the majority of sub-state regions across Australia between 2007-08 and 2014-15. - The sub-state regions of Southern Highlands and Shoalhaven, Brisbane West, Logan Beaudesert, Townsville and Barossa - Yorke - Mid North all recorded increases of greater than 15 percentage points. - The largest decreases in the proportion of adults who are overweight or obese were in Darling Downs -Maranoa (19.9 percentage points), Mandurah (16.5 percentage points) and Sydney - Northern Beaches (16.3 percentage points).